elben/sat/README.md

 -- 4 2 3 0
 ```

+The format that `emitDimacs` spat out looks like random stuff, but that is the
+exact text that you would feed the SAT solvers.
+Continue reading this README to
+see real-world examples.

 # Installing

 `sat` needs an external SAT solver to work.
 On OS X, [clasp](http://www.cs.uni-potsdam.de/clasp/) is the easiest to install: